cameron-thorne/mshackathon_nyc_collision/README.md

 [Vehicles](https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Vehicles/bm4k-52h4/about_data)

-The scenario is to provide Power BI reports that are updated daily to provide descriptive analytics and insight into location, contributing factors, and vehicle types for vehicle collisions.
+The scenario is to provide Power BI reports that are updated daily to provide descriptive analytics and insight into location, contributing factors, and vehicle types for vehicle collisions using Fabric and CoPilot.
+This solution also provides foundations for other personas like Data Analysts and Data Scientists for future work.

 ![image](https://github.com/cameron-thorne/mshackathon_nyc_collision/assets/13606996/54d04885-d468-42f3-b78f-585d66aba3bf)